 Her voice softened; she seemed legitimately interested.
-That had always taken me aback, how she could change from harsh, berating teacher, to tender and kind hearted motherly figure in the blink of an eye.
+That had always taken me back, how she could change from harsh, berating teacher, to tender and kind-hearted motherly figure in the blink of an eye.

 “I know,” she said softly.
 “I know it is hard.”

 “But you know what else?”
 I snarled.
 “I get the suspicion that frigger Taryst knows more than he lets on!
 That he could give us information that would allow us to do our jobs but for some, idiotic, selfish reason, he holds it back!
 I don’t know why but I have my ideas!”

 Glaitis placed her elbow on her desk and cupped her jaw in her smooth, tender hand.
 A slight smile played over her full purple lips.
 “Really, young one?′ she cooed.
 “And pray tell, what are these ‘ideas’?”

 I stiffened, I said more than I should have.
 But I did not stutter.
 I looked her straight in the eye and said: “That the information would damn him, that he is desperate to keep it secret so much, that if it was even slightly leaked out, his life would be jeopardised.
 That he could be branded as a heretic and a traitor.”
 I sighed.
 “That’s why.”

 My attention dropped to the carpet and waited for her response.

 After what seemed an eternity, she finally said: “I have to say my young one, I am impressed.”

 “What?”
 I said, looking back up.
 Of all the responses that were the last, I had guessed.

 “Yes, that you would have at least a little tact to figure out makes me believe that finally, my lessons seem to be getting through to you.
 I, myself, had come to suspect Taryst for quite some time but for you to figure it out all alone,” she laughed.